-The first is that child sexual abuse continues to challenge our community, and in part this is because we have cultures that enable it.
+The first is that child sexual abuse continues to challenge our community.
+In part this is because we have cultures that enable it.
 We are loathe to introduce policies and codes of conduct because we consider we have a higher authority and code of conduct to comply with, as though somehow abusers pay attention to that.
 We say we want children to disclose abuse, but then when they do disclose we say there is not enough evidence for us to take their disclosure further – perhaps even not enough evidence to raise it with the perpetrator.
 Like child abuse, we also have a culture that enables domestic violence.
-If you don’t believe me think hard about what it means to disclose that your marriage is a sham, your spouse not the disciple of Christ that they appear to be, and that unspeakable abominations including rape, threats of violence, verbal abuse laced with foul language, to name a few happen in your home behind closed doors.
+If you don’t believe me, think hard about what it means to disclose that your marriage is a sham, your spouse not the disciple of Christ that they appear to be, and that unspeakable abominations including rape, threats of violence, verbal abuse laced with foul language (to name just a few), happen in your home behind closed doors.
 Think about who you would disclose this to, if you had to, and just what their response might be.
-Think about whether they would minimize or justify it, or accept the perpetrator’s denial and victim blaming that is all too common.
+Think about whether they would minimise or justify it, or accept the perpetrator’s denial and victim-blaming that is all too common.

 The second is that there are lasting impacts of grooming which are not widely understood.
 Our society (at least in most Western countries) has made grooming a crime.
-My experience, however, is that Christadelphians, by and large, minimize grooming.
-For example, when presented with an older brother sharing pornography with boys his ecclesia accepted his innocent explanation (“it was for their education”), and minimization (“it was just a bit of nudity”) and persisted in publicly proclaiming his innocence.
-The real issue is that this the lasting impacts of grooming are not understood.
-The effect on self-esteem and the shame of inappropriate sexual desires and relationships can be major challenges for young people that lead them away from “The Way” and make healthy relationships difficult.
+My experience, however, is that Christadelphians, by and large, minimise grooming.
+For example, when presented with an older brother sharing pornography with boys his ecclesia accepted his innocent explanation (“it was for their education”), and minimisation (“it was just a bit of nudity”, or "he didn't touch them") and persisted in publicly proclaiming his innocence.
+The real issue is that we don't understand or recognise the lasting impacts of grooming.
+The effect on self-esteem and the shame of inappropriate sexual desires and relationships can be major challenges for young people.
+This can serve to lead them away from “The Way” and make building healthy relationships difficult.
 Undisclosed abuse can lead to self-harm, substance abuse and mental illness.
 Being forced to confront an abuser at ecclesial activities can lead people to leave the meeting altogether, particularly when the abuser is a well-respected teacher in the meeting, as is often the case.

-In Grace Tame’s story however is one other narrative that is worth discussing.
-That narrative is about the cultural barriers in our society (like the law that prohibited Grace from discussing her situation publicly) and in our community (like the shame or disclosing your marriage is a sham, say).
-The narrative includes a woman who found an autonomy despite the challenges of the effects of her abuse, an autonomy despite the shame of the story to find voice – voice, not just to speak of what had occurred to her, but to speak out for all the other victims of child sexual abuse with the passion and commitment that led to the law being changed.
+In Grace Tame’s story however is one other narrative we should discuss.
+That narrative is about the cultural barriers in our society (barriers like the Tasmanian law that prohibited Grace Tame from discussing her situation publicly) and in our community (like the shame or disclosing your marriage is a sham, say).
+The narrative is about a woman who found an autonomy despite the challenges of the effects of her abuse.
+She found an autonomy despite the shame of the story, to find her voice – voice, not just to speak of what had occurred to her, but to speak out for all the other victims of child sexual abuse with the passion and commitment that led to that law being changed.

 I see a direct analogy to the situation of victims and survivors within our community – be it domestic violence or child sexual abuse.
 Rarely if ever would a woman find a platform within our community to challenge the norms or the “rules” – unspoken as they are.
-When sisters have told their story their ecclesias have been approached vilifying them or demanding that they “follow Matthew 18” or worse, demanding that they withdraw their story or risk legal action for libel or similar.
-We are such a small community, that when stories have been told anonymously, even the simplest collection of incidental facts in the story reveals the source and opens them up to vilification and further shame.
+When sisters have told their story their ecclesias have been approached vilifying the sister or demanding that she “follow Matthew 18” or worse, demanding that they withdraw their story or risk legal action for libel (yes, Christadelphians threatening legal action against other Christadelphians).
+We are such a small community, that when stories have been told anonymously, even the simplest collection of incidental facts in the story reveal the source and opens them up to vilification and further shame.
 Victims are expected to forgive their abusers (even when the abusers have never acknowledged the offence).
 The details of the abuse – whether child sexual abuse or domestic abuse should never be mentioned – “But fornication, and all uncleanness, … let it not be once named among you, as becometh saints” (Eph 5:3).
-Of course there is a reason it should never be named among you and that is because it should never happen among you, and so the misue of scripture is used as justification to silence the abused and to ensure that they feel like they are not heard.
+Of course there is a reason it should never be named among you and that is because it should never happen among you, and so the misuse of scripture becomes a justification to silence the abused and to ensure that they feel like they are not heard.

 We forget that whilst we should wait on Yahweh’s justice, we are also called on to relieve oppression and not to walk by when we see injustice.